antonmry/jexler/side/guide/guide.md

 Note that all of this is not a cryptographically strong protection of secrets, just a countermeasure to fend off the simplest attacks, like e.g. "shoulder surfing".
 Someone with access to the running jexler with write permission for jexler scripts can easily desobfuscate secrets.

-**More Tools**
+###More Tools

-With Java and Groovy plus Grape you have *thousands* of tools and libraries at your fingertips, just search the internet when you need something specific.
+With Java and Groovy plus Grape you have ***thousands*** of tools and libraries at your fingertips, just search the internet when you need something specific.

 Note again that since almost all Java code is valid Groovy code, you can search for solutions in Java and Groovy to find something you can use in jexler scripts.

 Besides, essentially the same comments as for services apply also to tools.
+No need to reinvent the wheel.

 Web GUI
 -------

-**Basic Usage**
+###Basic Usage

 ![web gui basic usage](jexler-gui-basic.jpg)

 Use the red/green/blue buttons in the first two columns of the table to start/stop/restart a single jexler or all jexlers (top row).

-Note that a jexler utility Groovy script that just declares a class with methods simply runs and stops immediately again, so it causes no problems when starting/stopping all jexlers.
+Note that a jexler utility Groovy script that just declares a class with methods simply runs and stops immediately again (since its `main()` method is implicitly empty), so this causes no trouble at all when starting/stopping all jexlers.

 The third column allows to view the jexler log file (blue button in top row) and to view any issues that a jexler may have had, where a green button means that there are no issues and a red button can be clicked to view the issue(s).

-Issues are what jexler usually creates when something exceptionally happens that might require intervention by an administrator to get things running smoothly again.
+*Issues* are what jexler usually creates when something exceptionally happens that might require intervention by an administrator to get things running smoothly again.

-Jexler uses [logback](http://logback.qos.ch) for logging, by default (WEB-INF/classes/logback.xml) the jexler webapp logs to `${catalina.base}/logs/jexler.log` (with daily rotation).
-If you change that location, the GUI should still automatically find it, unless you do something more fancy, like splitting up logging into several files.
+Jexler uses [logback](http://logback.qos.ch) for logging, by default (see WEB-INF/classes/logback.xml) the jexler webapp logs to `${catalina.base}/logs/jexler.log` (with daily rotation).
+If you change that location, the GUI should still automatically find the log file, unless you do something more fancy, like splitting up logging into several files.

 Click the name of any jexler in the fourth column to edit its script.
 Hover over the name to see the run state of the jexler.